yathit/suitecrm-mobile-app-doc/_posts/2000-03-10-record-view.md

 ---
-title: Record View
+title: Working With Record
 section: User Guide
 index: 10
 ---

 To view record detail, tap on a record list item on a [Module page, module] or other places like related record list.
-The **Record Page** has two panels 1) the Record Detail panel and [Related Panel, relationships] In the **Record Detail** panel, you all see all the fields as you configured in your CRM.
+The **Record Page** has two panels 1) the Record Detail panel and Related Panel In the **Record Detail** panel, you all see all the fields as you configured in your CRM.

 {{ "sm-view-contact.gif width466" | screenshot }}